evereq/spin.js/README.md

 new Spinner({color:'#fff', lines: 12}).spin(target);
 ```

-For an interactive demo and a list of all supported options please refer to the [project's homepage](http://fgnass.github.com/spin.js).
+For an interactive demo and a list of all supported options please refer to <http://evereq.github.com/spin.js>.